 Whether you have 2 birds or 200, it’s important to know what to do if an illness arises in your flock!

 Backyard chicken keeping is a lot of fun!
-But, sooner or later, chicken keepers will be faced with an illness that effects one or more birds in their flock.
+But, sooner or later, chicken keepers will be faced with an illness that affects one or more birds in their flock.
 By acting quickly and being prepared, you will be better able to help your sick chicken and your whole flock.

 Let’s discuss some of the important things to do (and what not to do!) when a chicken is sick.
 In this post, we will focus on sanitation and biosecurity.